 - Hungry Bear Restaurant in Critter Country-outdoor covered patio dining with chicken nuggets on the kid’s menu.

 Toddlers can only take so much of being strapped into a stroller.
 They need to get out, run around and play a bit (best to do right before their regular nap time).

 There are places for you to let your toddler walk (like Main Street U.S.A. and the plaza near “it’s a small world”) that aren’t too congested.
 Other areas like New Orleans Square and Tomorrowland tend to be very crowded and it’s easy to get separated.
 Here are a few places to let your toddler out for free play (for more details and more locations, check out this DisneyBaby post about play areas at Disneyland).

 - Pirate’s Lair on Tom Sawyer Island

 - Toontown Play Areas including Donald’s Boat, Goofy’s Playhouse, Minnie’s House and Mickey’s House

 Do NOT skip the nap!
 I repeat, do not attempt to skip sleep with your toddler!
 It’s tempting to want to power through your Disneyland day but you’ll pay for that skipped nap with tantrums and meltdowns!

 You have several options for nap time, whether it be returning to the hotel, finding a quiet location or letting your toddler stroller sleep (my personal choice).
 Read more on this DisneyBaby post about ways to encourage naps at Disneyland.

 Toddlers Love a Parade

-Mickey’s Soundsational Parade is an absolute delight!
+You can’t miss the Pixar Play Parade or Paint the Night!
 Toddlers will love the vibrant colors, familiar characters and dance-able tunes.
 I keep my toddler in her stroller and roll it right up to the curb during the parade.
 This allows her a front row view to the show!